ialbert/genescape-central/README.md

         (1/5)
 ```

 Indicates that the function `endopeptidase inhibitor activity` was seen as an annotation to `39` of *all genes* in the original association file (for the human there are over 19K gene symbols).
 Thus, the `[39]` is a characteristic of annotation of the organism.

-The `(1/5)` means that  `1` out of `5` genes in the input list carry this function.
-Thus it is a characteristic of the input list.
+The `(1/5)` means that  `1` out of `5` genes in the input list carry this annotation.
+Thus the value is a characteristic of the input list.
+The `mincount` filter is applied to the count value to filter out functions that are under a threshold.

-You are welcome to apply a p-value to this difference to determine whether it is statistically significant.
-Note that assigning p-value to enrichment counts is fraught with challenges, as in our opinion, GO annotations are neither complete, nor independent nor accurate enough to make such determination.
+You are welcome to apply a p-value to the differences in counts to determine whether it is statistically significant.
+Note that assigning p-value to enrichment counts is fraught with many challenges, as in our opinion, GO annotations are neither complete, nor independent nor accurate enough to make such determination.
+The selection of the background to correct p-values for multiple comparisons is also an additional challenge.
+For these reasons, we do not compute p-values in the application.

-## Node coloring
+## Node Coloring

 The colors in the tree carry additional meaning: